firebirdberlin/nightdream/docs/faq/faq_en.md

 Upcoming alarms can be stopped from the notification area.
 The notification is shown one hour before the alarm time.

+## Custom mp3 as alarm tone

+In the dialog for setting the alarm tone you can choose your custom MP3 file, at the bottom of the dialog.
+Just navigate to your music folder and select the file you like.
+With the next release this dialog will move to the alarm overview allowing you to set different alarm tones per alarm.

 ## Autostart
 The app has different options for auto starting.
 If you enable the autostart it starts as soon as it gets connected to a power source.
 If the app is interupted it waits until the device goes back